neoml-lib/neoml/NeoML/docs/en/API/NN/ReferenceDnnFactory.md

 There is no need to pay attention to when `CPtr<CDnnReference>` will be cleared.

 For the user, there is no difference between a reference dnn and the original dnn.
+User cannot serialize or modify both `CDnnReference` instances the reference dnn and the original dnn that is hidden inside the factory.
+Both of them are received from factory's `CreateReferenceDnn` method.
+New `CDnnReference` instances would be created using factory class only.

 If there is no desire to use the original dnn for optimization, default parameters can simply be used.
 The class `CDnnReference` is not part of the `CDnn` hierarchy.